lpeacock200/notes/update_ideas.md

   private

   # Called for the get request.
 First get the non-sparse features and matching
-  # activites from TripActivityFeatures::activites_by_non_sparse_features.
+  # activities from TripActivityFeatures::activities_by_non_sparse_features.
 Then
-  # loop through all the Activites to create view objects that encapsulate each
+  # loop through all the Activities to create view objects that encapsulate each
   # TripFeature + Activity + FeatureRating.
   # We are doing this on one page, instead of paginating, to keep with the intention of
   # 'one more thing before you go'.
 Paginating instead would just involve tracking with
   # a params where in the list of non_sparse_trip_features the page is and then offset+limit or
   # just limit in memory/code since the result set is small.
-  def initialize_feature_activites; end
+  def initialize_feature_activities; end

   # Called for the post request.
 Just receive back a list of Ratings data to store
   # as FeatureRating objects.